-Recent highlights include Daland Der fliegende Holländer at Hawaii Opera Theatre, Giorgio I Puritani at Boston Lyric Opera and Victorian Opera, and his role debuts as Nick Shadow The Rake’s Progress for Opera New Zealand, Banco Macbeth at Opera North in the UK, and Titurel Parsifal with the City of Birmingham Symphony Orchestra under Andris Nelsons.
+In recent seasons, the artist excelled in the roles of Nettuno, Tempo and Antinoo Il ritorno d’Ulisse in patria at The Grange Festival; he sang the role of Sarastro Die Zauberflöte at Hawaii Opera Theatre; appeared as Quince A Midsummer Night’s Dream at Grand Theatre Geneve, and he travelled to Gothenburg Opera for the role of Claudio Hamlet in a new production by Stephen Langridge.
+Other highlights include the role of Daland Der fliegende Holländer at Hawaii Opera Theatre and New Zealand Opera, Giorgio I Puritani at Boston Lyric Opera and Victorian Opera, Nick Shadow The Rake’s Progress for Opera New Zealand, Banco Macbeth at Opera North (UK), and Titurel Parsifal with the City of Birmingham Symphony Orchestra under Andris Nelsons.

+Significant roles include the title role Bluebeard’s Castle, Four Villains Les Contes d’Hoffmann, Argante Rinaldo, Apollon in Gluck’s Alceste, a staged production of Bach’s St. John Passion (directed by Deborah Warner), Schaunard in Leoncavallo’s La bohéme, Raimondo Lucia di Lammermoor, Escamillo Carmen, Harry Joy Bliss at Hamburg State Opera, The Assassin Tree at Edinburgh Festival, and Bird of Night for the Royal Opera House, Covent Garden.
+Concert appearances include Songs of the Fleet, Mountararat Iolanthe, The Dream of Gerontius (Priest and Angel of Agony), St. Matthew Passion, Judas The Apostles, Songs and Dances of Death, Belshazzar’s Feast, Gurrelieder, Sea Drift, Valens in Handel’s Theodora.
 Paul is a winner of the Cardiff Singer of the World Lieder Prize.
-Conductors with whom he has collaborated include Sir Simon Rattle, Kent Nagano, Richard Hickox, Yehudi Menuhin, Valery Gergiev, Gary Bertini, and Vassily Sinaisky; he has given recitals at Wigmore Hall, The Purcell Room, Cardiff’s St David’s Hall, Cheltenham Festival, BBC Pebble Mill, Perth Festival and at the Chátelet Theatre in Paris.
-Recordings include A Midsummer Night’s Dream with the London Symphony Orchestra under Sir Colin Davis (Philips), Kurt Weill’s Silber See under Markus Stenz (BMG); recordings with the BBC Philharmonic for Chandos and with the BBC Scottish Symphony for Hyperion.
+Conductors with whom he has collaborated include Sir Simon Rattle, Kent Nagano, Richard Hickox, Yehudi Menuhin, Valery Gergiev, Gary Bertini, and Vassily Sinaisky.
+Recordings include A Midsummer Night’s Dream with the London Symphony Orchestra under Sir Colin Davis (Philips), Kurt Weill’s Silber See under Markus Stenz (BMG), recordings with the BBC Philharmonic for Chandos and with the BBC Scottish Symphony for Hyperion.